ssgilg/transcription_aws/README.md

 "vacations days off", "sick days going to doctor", "car parking", "office supplies", "Visa process appointments", "academic degree college university transcripts"

+As tuning data we used transcriptions of videos from youtube that resemble weekly meetings from different teams in a tech company.
+This is no exactly the kinf if interaction we are trying to transcribe but it has real interactions beteen team members and a leader.

+RESULTS